Aerospace Medical Dispositions

 Item 52.
 Color Vision

-For ATCS information, see this document (PDF) or contact your RFS for any questions.
+FOR ATCS INFORMATION, see the Acceptable Test Instruments for Color Vision Screening of ATCS (PDF) chart or contact your RFS for any questions.

 An applicant meets the color vision standard if he/she passes any of the color vision tests listed in Examination Techniques, Item 52.
 Color Vision.
 If an applicant fails any of these tests, inform the applicant of the option of taking any of the other acceptable color vision tests listed in Item 52.
 Color Vision Examination Equipment and Techniques before requesting the Specialized Operational Medical Tests in Section D below.